 Where art is concerned, each phase is useful and necessary.
 I expect the same goes for civilizations.
 For worldviews though, I prefer the Unicorn.
 Maybe a Unicorn that's moving toward a Phoenix.
 Or a Phoenix that's in love with a Unicorn.

 In any case, when the Dragon voice of modern empiricism laughs at speculative thought, looks down on ancient and indigenous worldviews, and claims exclusive access to truth and knowledge, I find it constraining, dulling.
-When the Frankforts describe the primitive worldview of the ancient Egyptians, I feel I've come home.
+When the Frankforts describe the worldview of the ancient Egyptians, I feel I've come home.

 I see value in speculative thought.
 Not in place of science, but alongside it, concurrently and without conflict.

 As I said at the outset, science is cool.
 It's invaluable.
 I love how cleanly elucidating it has the potential to be.
-But when its fundamentalist disciples — the scientismists who treat it like the only thing of value, hammering it into the shape of some weird religion — use science to dismiss and ridicule the speculative thought of primitive mind, I find that just a bit outrageous.
+But when its fundamentalist disciples — the scientismists who treat it like the only thing of value, hammering it into the shape of some weird religion — use science to dismiss and ridicule the speculative thought of direct mind, I find that just a bit outrageous.

 There is extraordinary value to be found in these other paradigms.
 Bottom line: Dragons are not the only magical beast in the forest.